AA/PPS 02.01.21 - Short Courses

-Institutions should have a formal written policy for addressing any exceptions to subsection (b) of this section.
+Institutions should have a formal written policy for addressing any exceptions to Section 01.02 b.

 Courses delivered in shortened semesters are expected to have the same number of contact hours and the same requirement for out-of-class learning as courses taught in a normal semester.

-Institutions may offer a course in a non-traditional way (for example, over the internet, or through a shortened, intensive format) that does not meet these contact hour requirements, if the course has been reviewed and approved through a formal, institutional faculty review process that evaluates the course and its learning outcomes and determines that the course does, in fact, have equivalent learning outcomes to an equivalent, traditionally delivered course.
+Institutions may offer a course in a non-traditional way (e.g., over the internet, or through a shortened, intensive format) that does not meet these contact hour requirements, if the course has been reviewed and approved through a formal, institutional faculty review process that evaluates the course and its learning outcomes and determines that the course does, in fact, have equivalent learning outcomes to a traditionally delivered course.

-The minimum number of class contact hours is fifteen per semester credit hour.
+The minimum number of class contact hours is 15 per semester credit hour.